ratwolfzero/hopalong_python/README.md

 1. **Pixel-Based Density Approximation**:

-   Quantization and discretization map continuous trajectory points directly to discrete pixel indices, simultaneously establishing coordinates and producing a density approximation.
-This process generates a density matrix where each pixel corresponds to a specific region in continuous space, creating emergent density patterns.
+   This process generates a density matrix where each pixel corresponds to a specific region in continuous space, with emergent density patterns arising from the interaction between the system's dynamics and the mapping of continuous coordinates to discrete pixel indices.
 Impact of Image Resolution, see above.

 2. **Histogram-Based Density Estimation**: